grame-cncm/faustcourse/session3/content.md

 frequency of the carrier.
 Its range is 0 to 1000 here but in practice, it can be unlimited.
-Note that we don't need to scale the range of the modulator as we did in lesson 2 for amplitude modulation as we want the frequency of the carrier to oscillate around a certain value, which is defined here be the `Modulator Frequency` slider.
+Note that we don't need to scale the range of the modulator as we did in lesson 2 for amplitude modulation as we want the frequency of the carrier to oscillate around a certain value, which is defined here by the `Modulator Frequency` slider.
 Note that we named the slider controlling the carrier frequency `freq` since we want it to be controlled by MIDI events, as we did in previous lessons.